These are a few activities that worked really well for me last week.

 This is for me to remember in my practice what games, songs, etc. work and also to share ideas with you.

 Most of the ideas below are really simple, they are tried and tested in various schools and they work!

-What about you?
-What worked well for you recently?
+What about you ?
+What worked well for you this week ?